norvig/paip-lisp/docs/chapter1.md

 But the flexibility of Lisp goes beyond adding individual constructs.
 Brand new styles of programming can easily be implemented.
 Many AI applications are based on the idea of *rule-based* programming.
+<a id="tfn01-8"></a>
-Another new style is *object-oriented* programming, which has been incorporated with the Common Lisp Object System (CLOS),[8](#fn0045) a set of macros, functions, and data types that have been integrated into ANSI Common Lisp.
+Another new style is *object-oriented* programming, which has been incorporated with the Common Lisp Object System (CLOS),[8](#fn01-8) a set of macros, functions, and data types that have been integrated into ANSI Common Lisp.

 To show how far Lisp has come, here's the only sample program given in the *Lisp/MTS Programmer's Guide* ([Hafner and Wilcox 1974](B9780080571157500285.xhtml#bb0505)):